tahangz/Audio-Classification-with-CNN/README.md

 # 🌿 Audio Classification with CNN

-This project leverages Convolutional Neural Networks (CNNs) to perform real-time audio classification in rainforest environments, detecting sounds like chainsaws, engines, and storms.
-The model is lightweight and optimized for mobile deployment, supporting real-world environmental monitoring.
+This project uses Convolutional Neural Networks (CNNs) to classify real-time audio in rainforest environments, detecting sounds like chainsaws, engines, and storms.

+- Data: Audio signals are converted into spectrograms using Librosa, with training data generated from UrbanSound8K and rainforest recordings.

+- Model: A Keras CNN is trained to recognize key sound categories and can be converted to TensorFlow Lite for mobile deployment.

+- Libraries & Frameworks: TensorFlow/Keras for modeling, Librosa for audio processing, Scaper for synthetic data generation.

+- Deployment: Lightweight and optimized for on-device inference on mobile devices for real-time environmental monitoring.

 ---
 <p align="center">